Skip to content

 Political Freedom

-Political Freedom and Prosperity Although political freedom and economic freedom are far from perfectly correlated, history indicates that the two are mutually supportive.
-Political freedom often lays the foundation upon which economic freedom—and therefore prosperity—can be built.
-For example, a rule of law that respects property rights, enforces contracts, and punishes corruption is essential for … Continued
+Political Freedom & Prosperity Political freedom and economic freedom are not perfectly correlated, but history indicates the two are linked.
+Political freedom often lays the foundation upon which economic freedom—and therefore broad prosperity—can be built.
+For example, the rule of law that respects property rights, enforces contracts, and punishes corruption is essential for the functioning … Continued

 Civil Society